 Department Chair: Sucharita Mukherjee

 Economics is the study of individual and social choices and decision making that leads to the production, distribution, and consumption of goods and services through private markets and non-market provisioning activities.
-Individual decisions regarding labor market participation and purchase of goods and services, the functioning of financial markets and the role of public policy are critical components of the study of economics.
+Individual decisions regarding labor market participation and purchase of goods and services, the functioning of financial markets and understanding the role of public policy are critical components of the study of economics.
 The goal of economic analysis is to understand how individuals and families make decisions, how societies and individuals access and allocate resources and how standards of living evolve in economies and the across the world.
 The Department of Economics offers students the opportunity to explore these processes and to examine important economic issues and policies from the perspectives of various schools of economic thought.

 In accord with the mission of the two colleges, the department's faculty is committed to the explicit treatment of the values implicit in economic choices and policies, to the benefits of methodological diversity in economic inquiry, and to the practice and improvement of contemporary pedagogies to engage students as active learners.
 The department's curriculum prepares students to be informed, critical citizens and engaged, competent professionals adept in the use of theoretical and quantitative analysis.

 Some courses in the economics curriculum are designed to meet requirements in programs outside economics.
 In particular, the department contributes to the curricula in Accounting and Finance, Asian Studies, Global Business Leadership, Theology as well as the general education curriculum of the Colleges.